-Alcohol Addiction Rehab and Trauma Treatment for First Responders
+Addiction & Trauma Treatment for First Responders

-First Responders and Alcohol Addiction
+First Responders and Addiction

-Stigma and Alcohol Addiction Among First Responders
+Stigma About Addiction Among First Responders

 Another barrier to getting help is the “suck it up” mentality that is sometimes reinforced among first responders and by their job.
 For example, it is a common expectation for officers involved in “shots fired” situations to return to work after 3 days off (if there is no injury).2 Further, the inherent nature of their line of work leaves little room for downtime in between traumatic events.
 This can make it especially hard to effectively work through and process any work-related traumas.1